Who is eligible to apply for HUPC?

 What are the program requirements for HUPC?

-HUPC is a four-year guided track.
-Complete program requirements for Standard and Accelerated Track are listed in the HUPC Student Handbook
+HUPC offers a four-year guided track at LR/NWA campuses and a three-year track at NWA campus.
+Standard and Accelerated Tracks are listed in the HUPC Student Handbook

 In the spring of M1 year, HUPC students will gain clinical experience with Family Medicine physicians in Arkansas who practice in underserved and rural communities through the Continuity Clinics and Summer Preceptorships.
 Students will choose a physician mentor to help them through the four-year longitudinal research project as well as provide personal and professional guidance.
 By the end of M1 Summer, they will complete readings of two required Core Texts.
-They can attend the annual Student Rural Health Summit, join Student Interest Groups such as FMIG or RMSLA, and serve at student-run clinics, among other activities.
+They can attend the annual Student Rural Health Summit, join Student Interest Groups such as FMIG or RMSLA, serve at student-run clinics, and choose select, required extracurricular activities.

 During their M2 year, HUPC students will complete a literature review related to their longitudinal project and attend 2 of 3 Core Text discussions.
 They can attend the annual Student Rural Health Summit, join Student Interest Groups such as FMIG or RMSLA, and serve at student-run clinics, among other activities.